rajSunny5714/rajSunny5714/README.md

 ## 🙋‍♂️ About Me

-Java Fullstack Engineer with 1.5+ years of hands-on experience in building scalable web applications using Java, Spring Boot, React.js, and REST APIs.

-Strong foundation in backend development, authentication & authorization (JWT, OAuth 2.0, SAML 2.0), and database management using MySQL and JDBC.
+Java Full-Stack Developer with 1.5+ years of experience building enterprise web applications using Java, Spring Boot, React.js, REST APIs, and SQL.
+Experienced in production support, API development, backend optimization, and secure authentication using JWT, OAuth 2.0, and SAML 2.0.

-Experienced in developing AI-powered applications using LLMs, RAG, LangChain, and OpenAI APIs.
-Passionate about building secure, scalable, and efficient systems with growing expertise in cybersecurity and Identity & Access Management (IAM).
+Currently exploring Microservices, AI applications with LLMs, RAG, LangChain, and Identity & Access Management (IAM) to build secure, scalable software solutions.

 ---